Illinois Institute of Technology Announces Summer 2006 art @ IIT Series

 Marimekko

-For those who enjoy the exuberant colors, bold patterns, and accessible cuts of clothing of the post-war 1950’s era, visitors can virtually bathe in them as S.R.
-Crown Hall is literally draped in more than 150 examples of fabrics, fashions, accessories, and architecture representing the creation and rise of the Finnish Marimekko brand and philosophy.
+For those who enjoy the exuberant colors, bold patterns, and accessible cuts of clothing of the post-war 1950s era, visitors can virtually bathe in them as S.R.
+Crown Hall is draped in more than 150 examples of fabrics, fashions, accessories, and architecture representing the creation and rise of the Finnish Marimekko brand and philosophy.

-Mies van de Rohe
+Mies van der Rohe

-The new architectural tours showcase several of the Mies buildings on campus, including S. R. Crown Hall and several of Mies’ famed designed details, such as floating staircases and exposed exterior corners.
-The tours also explore IIT’s newest award-winning architectural treasures: the Rem Koolhaas-designed student center and the new student residence hall by Helmut Jahn.
+The new architectural tours showcase several Mies buildings on campus, including S. R. Crown Hall and several of Mies’ famed design details, such as floating staircases and exposed exterior corners.
+The tours also explore IIT’s newest award-winning architectural treasures: the Rem Koolhaas, the designed student center, and the new student residence hall by Helmut Jahn.

 About art @ IIT